Join the club! Subscribe Here

 Now, add your honey; good local raw & unfiltered honey, is so very good for you.

-Lastly, add pure maple syrup, the real stuff If you use maple syrup, reduce your honey by the amount of syrup you add.
-If only a few tablespoons then don’t worry about.
+Lastly, if adding, add pure maple syrup, the real stuff.
+If you use maple syrup, reduce your honey by the amount of syrup you add.
+If only a few tablespoons, then don’t worry about it.

 Give it all a good stir with a wooden spoon, it will start out rather clumpy as things stick to the honey and syrup, but don’t worry as it melts and cooks it will mix about.